PipeWire/pipewire/doc/spa/design.md

 also triggered when the listener is added, to enumerate the current state of the object.

+Events have a `version` field, set to `SPA_VERSION_NODE_EVENTS` in the above example.
+It should contain the version of the event structure you compiled with.
+When new events are added later, the version field will be checked and the new signal will be ignored for older versions.

 You can remove your listener with:

 ```c